Rules

 4.11.2 VICE PRESIDENT:

-- Shall chair all special events committees.
+- Chair all special events committees.

-- Shall resolve any disputes that appear on the score sheets within two weeks or submit them
+- Resolve any disputes that appear on the score sheets within two weeks or submit them to the Board for resolution.

-- Examine all potential sponsor bars (prior to the start of the season) and report to the Board
+- Examine all potential sponsor bars (prior to the start of the season) and report to the Board any deficiencies which might disqualify them from league play, such as rips, being un-level or not having at least 2 sides free of obstruction for use of a full-size cue stick.

-- Plan and coordinate all special event tournaments, playoffs and West Coast Challenge
+- Plan and coordinate all special event tournaments, playoffs and West Coast Challenge matches.

 4.11.3 SECRETARY:

-- Responsible for mailing letters of reprimand.
+- Mail letters of reprimand.

 - Maintain copies of all SDPL forms and paperwork.

-- Shall notify all captains, via email or phone, at least one day in advance of all Rules
+- Notify all captains, via email or phone, at least one day in advance of all Rules Committee and Captains meetings.

-Committee and Captains meetings.
-Notify captains at least one week in advance of all special
+- Notify captains at least one week in advance of all special events.

-reports and score sheets from the appropriate officers and store safely until turned over to
+- Collect all league paperwork including, standings, Table Talks, minutes, financial reports and score sheets from the appropriate officers and store safely until turned over to the historical society.

-- Maintain copies and update the website each season with Perpetual League Histories and In
+- Maintain copies and update the website each season with Perpetual League Histories and In Memoriams.

 4.11.4 TREASURER: